tmcclintock/Encore/README.md

 Usage
 =====
+Please see the example.py file for how to use Encore.

 Currently, jackknifed mass functions and halo-halo correlation functions are created.
 The test data can create jackknifed mass functions: